2ivovani2/2ivovani2/README.md

 ## 👨‍💻 About Me

-- 🎓 Education: your education
+- 🎓 Education: HSE MIEM
-- 💼 Work Experience: your work experience, positions, companies
-- 🌱 Currently learning: what you are currently learning
-- 🔭 Working on: current projects
-- 📫 How to reach me: your contact information
+- 📫 How to reach me: telegram @i_vovani
-- ⚡️ Fun fact: interesting fact about you

 ## 🚀 Skills